The Mason 85 from Seatylock Review

 If you’re looking for a cheaper bike lock then you should always check out OnGuard!

-It’s one of the only economical brands that can provide both decent security and reasonable quality.
+It’s one of the few economical brands that can provide both decent security and good quality.

 The thinner shackle makes it less secure than the Mason and there’s not as much attention to detail in the construction, but it’s a great choice if you need a high security lock on a budget.